Huave language: Sample text

-Sample of written Huave

 Practical orthographies are currently in use by literate speakers in San Mateo, San Francisco, San Dionisio and Santa María del Mar.
 There is an effort going on by the Mexican INALI (National Institute for Indigenous Languages) to standardize the orthography together with speakers from all four communities.

 The following text-sample is a passage from Cuentos Huaves III published by the Instituto Lingüístico de Verano: